Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

   - [x] 1.1.11.
 Run ESLint on the new folders/files (if applicable).
 (ESLint run: no errors, see results.log, Step 1.1)
   - [x] 1.1.12.
 Manually verify that the structure matches PLAN_SCAFFOLDING.md exactly.
 (Verified: structure matches plan)
   - [x] 1.1.13.
 Record the result of the manual verification and ESLint run in a results log.
 (See results.log, Step 1.1: PASS)
-  - [ ] 1.1.14.
+  - [x] 1.1.14.
 Commit the directory structure to git if all checks pass.
+(Committed and pushed: see git log)
 - [ ] 1.2.
 Create all empty module files: gameEngine.js, levelManager.js, structureBuilder.js, mathProblem.js, soundManager.js, rightAnswerHandler.js, wrongAnswerHandler.js, blockTypes.js, structureBlueprints.js.
   - [x] 1.2.1.
 For each module file, create the file in the appropriate directory.
 (All except blockTypes.js and structureBlueprints.js exist and are empty)
-  - [ ] 1.2.2.
+  - [x] 1.2.2.
 Run ESLint on the new file.
+(Checked: gameEngine.js, levelManager.js, structureBuilder.js, mathProblem.js, soundManager.js, rightAnswerHandler.js, wrongAnswerHandler.js.
+No errors.)
   - [x] 1.2.3.
 Manually verify the file exists and is empty.
 (Verified: all present files checked and empty, see results.log, Step 1.2)
-  - [ ] 1.2.4.
+  - [x] 1.2.4.
 Record the result of the manual verification and ESLint run in a results log.
+(See results.log, Step 1.2)
-  - [ ] 1.2.5.
+  - [x] 1.2.5.
 Commit the file to git if all checks pass.
+(All present module files committed and pushed previously; no new changes to commit)
 - [ ] 1.3.
 Create all empty component files: CubePlatform.js, Player.js, UI/MathDisplay.js, UI/StructureView.js, UI/DifficultySelector.js, UI/AvatarSelector.js, UI/StartScreen.js.
-  - [ ] 1.3.1.
+  - [x] 1.3.1.
 For each component file, create the file in the appropriate directory.
+(All listed files exist: CubePlatform.js, Player.js, UI/MathDisplay.js, UI/StructureView.js, UI/DifficultySelector.js, UI/AvatarSelector.js, UI/StartScreen.js)
-  - [ ] 1.3.2.
+  - [x] 1.3.2.
 Run ESLint on the new file.
+(Checked: all files listed above, no errors)
-  - [ ] 1.3.3.
+  - [x] 1.3.3.
 Manually verify the file exists and is empty.
+(All files checked and empty)
-  - [ ] 1.3.4.
+  - [x] 1.3.4.
 Record the result of the manual verification and ESLint run in a results log.
+(See results.log, Step 1.3)
-  - [ ] 1.3.5.
+  - [x] 1.3.5.
 Commit the file to git if all checks pass.
+(All files previously committed and pushed; no new changes to commit)
 - [ ] 1.4.
 Create placeholder asset folders and add at least one dummy texture and one dummy sound file to assets/textures and assets/sounds.
-  - [ ] 1.4.1.
-Add a dummy texture file (e.g., placeholder.png) to assets/textures.
+  - [x] 1.4.1.
+Add a dummy texture file (e.g., placeholder.png) to assets/textures. (placeholder.png exists)
-  - [ ] 1.4.2.
-Add a dummy sound file (e.g., placeholder.wav) to assets/sounds.
+  - [x] 1.4.2.
+Add a dummy sound file (e.g., placeholder.wav) to assets/sounds. (placeholder.wav exists)
-  - [ ] 1.4.3.
+  - [x] 1.4.3.
 Run ESLint on the assets directory (if applicable).
+(No JS files in assets, ESLint output empty)
-  - [ ] 1.4.4.
+  - [x] 1.4.4.
 Manually verify the files exist and are accessible.
+(Verified: both files present)
-  - [ ] 1.4.5.
+  - [x] 1.4.5.
 Record the result of the manual verification and ESLint run in a results log.
+(See results.log, Step 1.4)
-  - [ ] 1.4.6.
+  - [x] 1.4.6.
 Commit the files to git if all checks pass.
+(Files were already tracked/committed; git status clean)
 - [ ] 1.5.
 Create a minimal index.html file with a canvas element for Babylon.js rendering.
   - [x] 1.5.1.
 Write the HTML file with a <canvas> element and minimal boilerplate.
   - [x] 1.5.2.
 Run ESLint (if applicable) on index.html.